FischiTheDev/POSI-SW/README.md

 > Package Online Service Installer Software

 ### ❓ What is POSI-SW?
-POSI-SW is a tool to download different stuff from the internet such as Github, YouTube, MC and more!
+POSI-SW is a tool to download different stuff from the Internet such as GitHub, YouTube, Minecraft and more!
 More features will be added soon when we aren't lazy.